-Record its staff done by non-car

-travel patterns, modes

-through the same Demonstrate that

-hands up survey the targets from the

-method last academic year

-Set up a School were achieved or

-Travel Plan working exceeded

-group with student Demonstrate that

-representatives residents and

-Present various bits neighbours are

-of evidence of pupil, aware of the

-governor, staff and school's plans to

-school council promote safer and

-involvement (such more active travel

-as meeting minutes) Demonstrate that

-Conduct the travel plan is an

-consultation with agenda item on at

-parents and show least one senior

-results of this management

-Carry out research meeting per year

-and/or consultation Demonstrate that

-safe and active

-travel is part of the

-School

-Development Plan

-5.4.6.
-Our recommended measures for the school include a number of initiatives that would also count towards the school attaining their Gold STARS scheme accreditation, including: 'anti-idling awareness raising measures', 'school play streets' and 'park and stride'.
+- understanding of how pupils get to school - Set targets for a minimum of two modes - achieved through hands up survey results - Record its staff travel patterns, through the same hands up survey method - Set up a School Travel Plan working group with student representatives - Present various bits of evidence of pupil, governor, staff and school council involvement (such as meeting minutes) - Conduct consultation with parents and show results of this - Carry out research and/or consultation

+- the car by at least 6%, or that 90% of travel is done by non-car modes - Demonstrate that the targets from the last academic year were achieved or exceeded - Demonstrate that residents and neighbours are aware of the school's plans to promote safer and more active travel - Demonstrate that the travel plan is an agenda item on at least one senior management meeting per year - Demonstrate that safe and active travel is part of the School Development Plan - 5.4.6.
+Our recommended measures for the school include a number or initiatives that would also count towards their further attainment of the STARS scheme accreditations, including 'anti-idling awareness raising measures'.
 STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.